lambrospetrou/aws-playground/codedeploy-zero-downtime-systemd/golang/README.md

 This sample project contains everything you need to deploy a sample application that uses `systemd` socket activation to achieve zero downtime during deployments.
 The only CodeDeploy specific file is the `appspec.yml` which specifies what files to copy, and what commands to run at each lifecycle step, pretty straightforward.

+The key scripts that call `systemd` to start and stop the application properly are `start-application.sh` and `stop-application.sh`, under the `deploy-tools/codedeploy-hooks/` directory.

 This sample does not necessarily follow best-practices in terms of deployment assets since each deployment directly overrides previous assets.
 In a proper production deployment we should have separate deployment folders to allow robust rollbacks.
 Also, graceful server shutdown is something left as an exercise to the reader.